RedisGears/RedisGears/docs/configuration.md

 Supported

 ## Plugin
 The **Plugin** configuration option allows to specify which RedisGears plugin you want to load.
 Usually a RedisGears plugin is the same as language support.
 Currently RedisGears supports python and java (jvm languages).
+The **Plugin** configuration options tells RedisGears which language plugins to load.

 _Expected Value_